 The diamond on the left exhibits extraneous light leakage through the middle of the diamond; giving it a slushy looking appearance and lackluster light return.
 On the other hand, the stone on the right has poor contrast patterning which gives it a gauche scintillation pattern.

 Now, there do exist old-miner cut diamonds which are cut to decent standards.
-However, these diamonds are extremely difficult to find and require some prior knowledge of cut understanding.
+However, these diamonds are extremely difficult to find and require prior knowledge of cut understanding.
 Personally, I had to sieve through about 90 stones to find a single stone that is purchase-worthy.

 While this stone can be considered well-cut by antique diamond cutting standards, it does require a huge amount of effort and experience to weed out mediocre stones.
 Fortunately, there’s a shortcut to selecting old miner cut diamonds with ideal optics.